Here’s an in-depth analysis of all the different types of headphones you can get on the market today.

 - Better bass: The enclosed speaker housing amplifies your audio simply because the sound waves have nowhere else to go.
 And coupled with the proximity effect, which says that bass frequencies become louder the closer you are to an audio source (the drivers), closed-back headphones can deliver phenomenal bass.

 Disadvantages of closed-back headphones

-- Breathability: Perhaps the biggest downside of closed-back headphones is their breathability.
-Based on experience and numerous accounts, it is almost a guarantee that you’ll get sweaty ears with closed-back headphones due to the minimal ventilation.
+- Breathability: One downside of this headphone type is its breathability.
+Based on user experience, closed-back headphones almost always guarantee sweaty ears due to the lack of ventilation.

 Advantages of open-back headphones

 - Audiophile-level sound quality: Critical music listeners believe that music should, in a sense, be allowed to breathe.
 So, open-back headphones are preferred because they deliver more expansive audio quality that makes your music feel part of your environment rather than in an enclosed space.